 The command line interface needs the following three values

-to be defined into the environment:
+to be defined in the environment:

-NEXUS_PASSWORD.
-In this example, NEXUS_USERNAME should be
+LIBEUFIN_NEXUS_PASSWORD.
+In this example,

-foo, and NEXUS_PASSWORD to the value given for its password
+LIBEUFIN_NEXUS_PASSWORD to the value given for its password

 in step (2).

-libeufin-cli \ connections \ new-ebics-connection \ --ebics-url $EBICS_BASE_URL \ --host-id $EBICS_HOST_ID \ --partner-id $EBICS_PARTNER_ID \ $CONNECTION_NAME
+$ libeufin-cli \ connections \ new-ebics-connection \ --ebics-url $EBICS_BASE_URL \ --host-id $EBICS_HOST_ID \ --partner-id $EBICS_PARTNER_ID \ --ebics-user-id $EBICS_USER_ID \ $CONNECTION_NAME

 If the step above executed correctly, Nexus created all the cryptographic material that is needed on the client side; in this EBICS example, it created the signature and identification keys.
 It is therefore advisable to (4) make a backup copy of such keys.

-libeufin-cli \ connections \ export-backup \ --passphrase $SECRET \ --outputfile $BACKUP_FILE \ $CONNECTION_NAME
+$ libeufin-cli \ connections \ export-backup \ --passphrase $SECRET \ --output-file $BACKUP_FILE \ $CONNECTION_NAME

-libeufin-cli \ connections \ sync \ $CONNECTION_NAME
+$ libeufin-cli \ connections \ sync \ $CONNECTION_NAME